Shopify/checkout-sheet-kit-android/README.md

 ```

+> [!Note]
-_Note_: The `DefaultCheckoutEventProcessor` provides default implementations for current and future callback functions (such as `onLinkClicked()`), which can be overridden by clients wanting to change default behavior.
+> The `DefaultCheckoutEventProcessor` provides default implementations for current and future callback functions (such as `onLinkClicked()`), which can be overridden by clients wanting to change default behavior.

 #### Integrating with Web Pixels, monitoring behavioral data

 App developers can use [lifecycle events](#monitoring-the-lifecycle-of-a-checkout-session) to
 monitor and log the status of a checkout session.

-For behavioural monitoring, [standard](https://shopify.dev/docs/api/web-pixels-api/standard-events) and [custom](https://shopify.dev/docs/api/web-pixels-api/emitting-data) Web Pixel events will be relayed back to your application through the `onWebPixelEvent` checkout event processor function.
+For behavioral monitoring, [standard](https://shopify.dev/docs/api/web-pixels-api/standard-events) and [custom](https://shopify.dev/docs/api/web-pixels-api/emitting-data) Web Pixel events will be relayed back to your application through the `onWebPixelEvent` checkout event processor function.
 The responsibility then falls on the application developer to ensure adherence to local regulations like GDPR and ePrivacy directive before disseminating these events to first-party and third-party systems.

 Here's how you might intercept these events: